newnetdev/NetworkToCode-Class/labs/Ansible_Lab_01_Deploy_Basic_Configs.md

 ##### Step 2

 Create an Ansible inventory file.
-The name of this file is arbitrary--we'll use the name `lab-devices`.
+The name of this file is arbitrary--we'll use the name `inventory`.

 ```
-ntc@ntc:ansible$ touch lab-inventory
+ntc@ntc:ansible$ touch inventory
 ntc@ntc:ansible$
 ```

 ##### Step 3

-Open the file `lab-inventory` in your text editor of choice.
+Open the file `inventory` in your text editor of choice.

 ##### Step 4

 For now, this will just be a very basic inventory file.
 It'll only have a handful devices.
+We'll continue to build on this through the course.

 Based on your topology, you can add either three IOS devices to your inventory file or three IOS and Junos devices to your inventory for this lab.
-It is based on your course topology.

-For now, you need to pick IOS **or** Junos devices.
+> It is based on your course topology.

 After adding these devices, your inventory file should look like this

 **Inventory File**

 ```
-[ios-xe]
+[iosxe]
 csr1
 csr2
 csr3

-[junos]
+[vmx]
 vmx7
 vmx8
 vmx9

 ```

-This inventory file has TWO groups: **ios-xe** and **junos**.
+This inventory file has **TWO** groups: **iosxe** and **vmx**.
 Each group has THREE devices.
 For the course, each of these devices are reachable by name, but you can also use an IP address if you didn't have devices in DNS or `/etc/hosts`.

 > Note: you should be able to ping each device by name

-We now have a _very_ basic inventory file that we can use to get started.
+We now have a basic inventory file that we can use to get started.

 ##### Step 5